graycoreio/daffodil/libs/design/button/README.md

 ## Usage

 ### Within a standalone component
-To use button in a standalone component, import it directly into your custom component:
+To use button in a standalone component, import it directly into your custom component.
+Buttons can be imported individually or all together by using `DAFF_BUTTON_COMPONENTS`:

 ```ts
 @Component({